virtual-labs/exp-identification-of-minerals-coep/experiment/aim.md

-#### The aim of this practical is to Megascopically  identify minerals. megascopic description of minerals includes identification of all the physical characters which are visible in hand specimens by unaided eyes.
+#### The aim of this practical is to Megascopically  identify minerals. <br>Megascopic description of minerals includes identification of all the physical characters which are visible in hand specimens by unaided eyes.